Skip to main content

 Black Sheep Café

-The Navajo taco and fry bread alone justify a sit-down lunch.
-Black Sheep's Southwestern menu with Native American culinary traditions is unlike anything else in Provo, and the lunch service is faster than dinner without sacrificing quality.
+The Navajo taco and fry bread alone justify sitting down.
+Black Sheep's Southwestern menu drawing on Native American culinary traditions is unlike anything else in Provo, and lunch service is faster than dinner without cutting quality.
 The bison burger is one of the best burgers in the city.
-The bar area often has quicker seating than the dining room.
+Seating at the bar often turns over quicker than the dining room.

-Best for: A lunch that feels like an event without the dinner prices.
+Best for: A lunch that feels like an event without dinner pricing.

 Station 22 Café